soumadip-dev/JS-React-notes/React.md

 ```

 ---
+## Is `JSX` mandatory for React?

+`JSX` is a syntax extension for JavaScript that allows you to write HTML-like code within JavaScript, making it easier to create and visualize React components.
+These `JSX` elements are ultimately compiled into calls to `React.createElement(component, props, ...children)`, which generate React elements that are rendered to the DOM.

+While `JSX` simplifies writing React components and improves code readability, it is **not mandatory**.
+You can create React components and elements directly using plain JavaScript by calling `React.createElement`.
+However, without `JSX`, the code can become less intuitive and harder to maintain.
+For these reasons, most developers prefer using `JSX` to write clean and expressive React code.

+---

+## Is `ES6` mandatory for React?

+`ES6` is not mandatory for `React` but is highly recommendable.
+The latest projects created on React rely a lot on ES6.
+React uses ES6, and you should be familiar with some of the new features like: Classes, Arrow Functions, Variables(let, const).
+ES6 stands for ECMAScript 6.
+ECMAScript was created to standardize JavaScript, and ES6 is the 6th version of ECMAScript, it was published in 2015.

+---
 ## What is Babel and how does it work in React?

 In React, we write JSX, which looks like HTML but is not valid JavaScript syntax.
 Since browsers cannot understand JSX directly, it needs to be converted (or transpiled) into regular JavaScript.
 This is where Babel comes in.